Chocodile Twinkie: In popular culture

 In the 1987 comedy film Summer School, teacher Freddy Shoop (Mark Harmon) bonds with a fellow teacher (Kirstie Alley) with a junk food binge; at one point, Alley declines another snack cake, stating she'll stick with the Chocodiles.

-In the critically acclaimed movie “Boyz N The Hood” the character Ricky can be seen eating Chocodiles throughout various parts of the movie.
+In the critically acclaimed drama film Boyz n the Hood (1991), the character Ricky Baker (Morris Chestnut) can be seen eating Chocodiles throughout various parts of the film.

-In the album Irresistible Bliss by the band Soul Coughing, there is a song called Disseminated that features the lyric "Call up bop and I'm bunting stomach / Koko mop, I stop nothing plummet / One on top, if I ate the chocodile".
+On the album Irresistible Bliss by the band Soul Coughing, there is a song called “Disseminated” that features the lyric "Call up bop and I'm bunting stomach/Koko mop, I stop nothing plummet/One on top, if I ate the chocodile".

 In Angel season 4, episode 7, "Apocalypse, Nowish", Chocodiles are Cordelia Chase's favorite snack food.

-On television series “That '70s Show” season 3 episode 11: Fez, Hyde, and Kelso are laying on the ground staring at the sky.
+In television series That '70s Show season 3 episode 11, Fez, Hyde, and Kelso are laying on the ground staring at the sky.
 Leo, played by Tommy Chong, lays down next to Hyde and joins them.
-Leo asks Hyde “Chocodile?” before handing the character a Chocodile.
-Kelso, staring into the sky looking for UFOs, points at the sky and says “What’s that?”
-Leo replies “It’s a twinkie covered in chocolate, man.”
+Leo asks Hyde "Chocodile?" before handing the character a Chocodile.
+Kelso, staring into the sky looking for UFOs, points at the sky and says "What’s that?"
+Leo replies "It's a Twinkie covered in chocolate, man."

-On episode 689 of The Lanalax Corporation podcast, “Oops, Daddy,” Chocodiles play a major role in the plot, leading the C-list celebrity protagonist to discover a time vortex in the stockroom of a grocery store.
+In episode 689 of The Lanalax Corporation podcast, "Oops, Daddy", Chocodiles play a major role in the plot, leading the C-list celebrity protagonist to discover a time vortex in the stockroom of a grocery store.

 In the TV series American Dad!, it is Roger the alien's favorite snack food.
 Chocodiles are sold on the West Coast and in a few areas on the East Coast: Alexandria, VA, Washington, D.C., and Philadelphia, PA.
 The series takes place in the state of Virginia.